paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 See *Authenticator Secret*.

 #### Transport Layer Security (TLS)
 An authentication and security protocol widely implemented in browsers and web servers.
-TLS is defined by \[[RFC 2246](#_General_References)\], \[[RFC 3546](#_General_References)\], and \[[RFC 5246](#RFC_5246)\].
+TLS is defined by [[RFC 5246]](sec10_references.md/#RFC5246).
 TLS is similar to the older Secure Sockets Layer (SSL) protocol, and TLS 1.0 is effectively SSL version 3.1.
-NIST SP 800-52, *Guidelines for the Selection and Use of Transport Layer Security (TLS) Implementations* specifies how TLS is to be used in government applications.
+NIST [[SP 800-52]](sec10_references.md/#SP800-52), *Guidelines for the Selection and Use of Transport Layer Security (TLS) Implementations* specifies how TLS is to be used in government applications.

 #### Trust Anchor
 A public or symmetric key that is trusted because it is directly built into hardware or software, or securely provisioned via out-of-band means, rather than because it is vouched for by another trusted entity (e.g. in a public key certificate).

 #### Verifier
-An entity that verifies the claimant’s identity by verifying the claimant’s possession and control of a token using an authentication protocol.
-To do this, the verifier may also need to validate credentials that link the token and identity and check their status.
+An entity that verifies the claimant’s identity by verifying the claimant’s possession and control of one or two authenticators using an authentication protocol.
+To do this, the verifier may also need to validate credentials that link the authenticator(s) and identity and check their status.

 #### Verifier Impersonation Attack
 A scenario where the attacker impersonates the verifier in an authentication protocol, usually to capture information that can be used to masquerade as a subscriber to the real verifier.